 From bringing citizens into the policymaking process to experimenting with new ways to develop services, people are exploring the future practice of government.
-States of Change is a collective that exists to support this growing global movement.
 We want to build the capability and culture of governments to practically deal with the complex problems they face, and to strengthen the community of practice around what we call 'public innovation' - which includes not just governments, but also those working to solve public problems in the social and development sectors.

 Back to the beginning

 Three years ago many of us first stood in this space at the launch of Superpublic during the first OECD public sector innovation conference in 2014.
 It seems fitting to be back here for the launch of States of Change, as it was at that time that many of us began in earnest the conversations that led us directly to being here in this room tonight.
 And that conversation went broadly as follows.